eea/eea.rancher.parity/README.md

 File Input format:

 Tab separated file containing the api-keys of your rancher instance.
 Header required.
+See inputFile.example.

 Dependences:

 In order to run the job, you will need to have java runtime installed (minimum version 7).

 In order to modify the job, you will need:
-  Talend Open Studio 6.1.0
+  - Talend Open Studio 6.1.0
-  Java JDK 7 (or above)
+  - Java JDK 7 (or above)